Dušan Živković: Loans

 Živković and Marinković was loaned to Spartak Subotica at the beginning of season 2015–16.
 Dušan made his official debut for Spartak Subotica in the 1st fixture of Serbian SuperLiga, against Radnik Surdulica, played on 18 July 2015.
-After only several matches for Spartak, he returnted to Belgrade. Živković spent the rest of 2015–16 on loan at Bežanija.
+After only several matches for Spartak, he returned to Belgrade. Živković spent the rest of 2015–16 on loan at Bežanija.

 Radnički Niš

 On 21 July 2016, Živković signed a three-year contract with Radnički Niš.

 Rudar Pljevlja

 On 8 February 2021, he signed with Rudar Pljevlja in Montenegro.